mendix/docs/content/en/docs/developerportal/_index.md

 ## 5 Company Buzz and Apps {#my-company-apps}

-In the top bar of the Developer Portal, an additional menu item is available for **Company Apps**:
+In the top bar of the Mendix Portal, an additional menu item is available for **Company Apps**:

 {{< figure src="/attachments/developerportal/company-apps.png"  width=80%  alt="Company Apps in MxDock" >}}